raohammad/microserviceskeleton/README.md

 # About

 This is a skeleton of microservices development based on spring using kafka/zookeeper for event driven architecture.
-Code provides
+Code provides;

 'DataSource, MyDataProcessor, DataSink'

-together with events pipeline build as docker containers
+together with events pipeline built as docker containers

 ## Pre-requisites